benchristelcom/benchristelcom.github.io/src/metrics.md

 ## Data collected

 The metric for **Goal 1** is **"number of webpages visited per month"** as measured by my browser history.
 This number should remain stable or decrease over time.
 It's unclear what an ideal value for this metric would be — maybe around 300?
+(EDIT: 900 pages per month feels about right.)
 As of June 2024, it's around 2000.

 A few webpages that I consider mostly harmless are excluded from this metric.
 Those include: